Latest News and Events

-Fish and Chip Supper and Concert with “THE SHELLY SINGERS”.
+Fish and Chip Supper and Christmas Carol Concert with “THE SHELLY SINGERS”.
 Friday 1st December 6.00pm at Littlehampton United Church.
 Tickets £8 include supper.
 Available from Chris 01903 718070.

 Christmas Tree Festival and Sale Weekend The Christmas Tree Festival, run jointly with Littlehampton United Church, will commence at 4.00pm on Friday 8th December with Carols and Mince Pies until 7.pm.
 Our Pre-Christmas Sale will be held on Saturday 9th December (also at LUC) from 10.00am until 2.00pm.
 The Christmas Tree Festival will continue until 4.00pm on Saturday.
 Free admission, 2 hours free parking available behind the Church (with disc).

 Getting the work of our charity into the public eye is an on going task.
 After a very successful start at Broadwater School Fair, we will be at Broadwater Carnival on July 22nd.
 Then we go to the Worthing Lons Sea Front Fair on 30th July.

 Do come and talk to us, or come along and help give out leaflets and talk to others about our work.

 Other dates will be published soon, including a Barn Dance, Quiz, Concert (1st December) and Christmas Tree Festival and pre Christmas Sale on December 10th.